magento/devdocs-mbi/docs/getting-started.md

 1. Log into Magento BI and select **Manage Data** > **Export Data** > **Export API**.
 1. Click **Create a new Export API Key**.

-You must specify this key in the `X-RJM-API-Key` header of every request.
+You must specify this key in the `X-RJM-API-Key` header of every export request.
 ​
 All keys must be associated with a single client and a set of IP addresses that are allowed to make requests.
 IP addresses can be specified either as a specific address, or as a range of addresses in [CIDR notation](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
 For example, the CIDR notation to allow ALL IP addresses would be: `0.0.0.0/0`.
 ​